 10. Development of human resources in S&T

 How?
-Support is provided for employment of new scientific personnel, especially early stage and young researchers as well as training in scientific and non scientific skills.
+Support is provided for employment of new scientific personnel, especially early stage and young researchers as well as training in scientific and non-scientific skills like entrepreneurial.

 WHY?
 Human capital, especially in S&T, is of growing importance for innovation and technology-led economic growth.
 Croatia in that respect confronts a certain number of challenges.
 This gap could be bridged only through well-judged investments in the human resources.